Skip to Main Content

 Water Tower Shenanigans

-According to 1923 article in the Twig, the practice of painting the Sophomore class numbers by sophomores from N.C.
-State was already an "established tradition." on the downtown campus.
+For a number of years, students from North Caolina State and Wake Forest painted the the Sophomore class numbers on campus.
+According to a 1923 article in the Twig, the practice by sophomores from N.C.
+State was already an "established tradition" while the campus was located downtown.
 The unknown writer explains that the "Meredith Sophs always get inside information as to when the painting is to occur and they're always ready with yells and songs for the boys."
 This particular year, the N.C.
 State sophomore men painted the "25" on Edenton Street, near Blount St. - even enlisting President Charles Brewer to guard the wet pain until it dried.
 Meanwhile, the "girls yelled for the boys and the boys for the girls.
 Sophomore songs rang across the campus."

 In late 1925, Meredith College moved.
 Since the city's water supply system did not have enough pressure to supply the new campus on the outskirts of town, the college built its own water tower behind the dining hall - and this imposing and tall structure became the object of the neighboring schools' attention.